Then Arthur Fought: The Matter of Britain 378-634 A.D.

-Author's advice for reading the pdf version: This can be read on any device which opens pdf files (e.g. you can email it to your Kindle address).
+Advice for reading the full version as a pdf: This can be read on any device / app which opens pdf files (e.g. you can email it to your Kindle address).
 Because the text is rather dense with hyperlinks, on e-readers it is advisable to turn the page, or scroll down, using a swipe rather than a tap.
 For iPad or iPhone I recommend using the (non-free) app GoodReader.
 Many other apps cannot handle the hyperlinks, or do not have a "back button'' for returning to the text from an endnote or whatever.
 Converting to flowing text will almost certainly mess up the formatting and disable the hyperlinks.
 For those with smaller devices or poorer eyesight, expanding the text-width to equal the screen-width in landscape mode and locking it there will make reading easier.

 Return to The Ruin and Conquest of Britain main page